jguzman42/Space-Dodge/README.md

 , offering easy controls.
 Whether you're a student or a developer looking to explore programming in Python, Space Dodge provides a fun interractive experience

+### Windows

+1. **Install Git:**
+   - Download and install Git from the official website: [Git Downloads](https://git-scm.com/downloads).
+   - During installation, make sure to select the option to "Use Git from the Windows Command Prompt" or "Use Git and optional Unix tools from the Windows Command Prompt."
+   - Complete the installation.

+### macOS

+1. **Install Git:**
+   - Git is pre-installed on macOS.
+Open the Terminal and proceed with cloning

 ## Installation

 Make sure you have Python and pygame installed.
 Then, install the required dependencies using: